 Regardless of which direction you’re going in, this section between the Routeburn Falls Hut and the Lake MacKenzie Hut is, literally and figuratively speaking, the top part of the trail.
 From the Falls Hut it starts with a short uphill section over smooth rock.
 It can be slippy when wet but there are hand rails if you should need them.

 The route then flattens somewhat but still steadily climbs up to the Harris Saddle, the highest point on the trail.
-An additional side track to the summit of Conical Hill is possible and certainly worth it.
-It adds on an extra hour to your day.

 After Harris Saddle the track hugs Ocean Peak and offers views across the valley toward the Darran Mountains.